BlankRiser/BlankRiser/README.md

 I am an engineering student set out to make an imapct

 ## &#x270d; Blog & Writing
 Apart from coding, I also maintain a blog - you can find my articles on my website at [devhaven.ml](https://devhaven.ml/) as well as on [Medium](https://medium.com/@rschoudhary1999).
+I am also a writer for Analytics Vidhya Publication on Medium.

 ## :hammer: Tools and Technologies
 <p align="center">